 Buying and selling goods from another country adds another dimension of complexity to any business deal.
 For instance, there may be trade tariffs imposed by the Canadian government or the government of the country you're buying from that protect certain industries, such as lumber, from international exploitation, which will need to be paid in order to import or export the goods.
 There are also transportation issues to deal with and customs fees and inspections that need to be done in order to get the goods legally into the country.
 However, in many cases the effort is still worth the financial gain to be had from international deals.

 Canada has international trade arrangements with many countries all over the world.
-Over two thirds of our GNP comes from trade.
+Over two thirds of our GNP or gross national product comes from trade.
 The NAFTA agreement gives North American countries free reign to trade with each other.
 In fact, the United States is Canada's biggest trade partner, with over 70% of exports and 50% of imports.
 Canada also does a lot of business with China, the United Kingdom, Japan, Mexico, Germany, the Netherlands, South Korea, Vietnam, France, Algeria, and Norway, so trade routes with these countries are well established.

 If you think your business might benefit from international expansion, there's a lot of information on this website that can help you figure out which countries are the best trading partners, which laws and agreements will help you save time and money on your imports and exports, and which methods of transporting goods are the most economical and timely.
-Simply click on the navigation bar at the top of the page to see the topics we currently have articles on and choose one to start your learning process.
+If you think it is time to make an investment in Ontario and move your company and employees to the GTA, we also have a number of resources for you.
+Try starting here